September 11 relived"We were there

 The firehouse is located in what used to be one of the busiest pier points on the East River.
 Once a blue-color community, Red Hook is now a ghetto of abandoned buildings and warehouses and one of the poorest neighborhoods in the city.
 Most residents live in public housing projects.

 In the days and weeks following the attacks the people of Red Hook placed flowers and candles on the sidewalks in front of the firehouse.
 Pictures, cards and letters were hung on walls.
 Food and money was donated too, even if it was just a couple crumbled dollar bills or some canned goods.
+The firefighters have been touched by the response from the impoverished neighborhood. |

 Every dollar donated is deposited in the Richards Street Heroes Fund.
 "The widows will have everything they want but a husband," says Tim, "and that's what they're hurting for."